maheshsabnis/blaz_Feb_22/readme.md

         - The Up-Casting and Downcasting of class objects is not allowed
     - The 'static' keyword for static members
     - The 'abstract' keyword for abstract class
         - No Virtual Methods as of today
+    - All members of class are accessed inside the class using 'this.' prefix